RedisLabs/redislabs-docs/content/rc/databases/create-database.md

 {{<image filename="images/rc/database-details-modules-stack-free.png" alt="For Fixed and Free subscriptions, the Database details page lists the capabilities and versions added by Redis Stack." width="75%">}}{{< /image >}}

-Redis Enterprise Cloud is updated on a regular basis, which includes the advanced capabilities supported by the service.
+Redis Cloud is updated on a regular basis, which includes the advanced capabilities supported by the service.
 Versions displayed by the admin console may vary from those shown above.
 For the latest details of any capability, see [Redis Stack and Redis Enterprise]({{<relref "/stack">}}).

 Redis Stack is available only for Fixed and Free subscriptions.